 Surprisingly, humans also respond to the same stimuli.
 Most of us can look up at the sky and decide whether it will rain on a particular day and to carry an umbrella along.
 Humans have conditioned themselves to decide this.

-Similarly, a maritime pilot during his training and throughout his career, gathers information from different situations and the biological neural network inside his brain records it, triggering the neural pathways once an identical situation arises.
+Similarly, a maritime pilot during his/her training and throughout the career, gathers information from different situations and the biological neural network inside his/her brain records it, triggering the neural pathways once an identical situation arises.
 The brain automatically responds to this somewhat identical external stimulus.
 Counteractive measures pours out automatically and sometimes even unknowingly as there is hardly any time to think and respond.

 Ship handling in an enclosed space like an impounded dock system entails a lot of nerve to overcome the fear of proximity or collision.